 For larger-scale production, we can provide fabric options in both knits and wovens that are GOTS, Fair Trade, BCI, or OEKO-TEX certified.
 Big mills are often able to make investments in water purification, solar panels, or other infrastructure improvements that may be out of reach for smaller producers, so they can be a great solution for scaled production.

 To access certified fabrics, it’s generally necessary to place larger orders.
-When it comes to knits, sampling minimums start at 100 kgs, and production starts around 500 kgs (though this can usually be split into more than one colorway).
+When it comes to knits production volumes starts around 500 – 1,000 kgs (though this can usually be split into more than one colorway).

 One of our vendors, KG Denim, made this video to provide insight into their sustainable production process.